We are stuck off-road in New Mexico

 Friday, 10th of February, at 10:15 a.m.
 (MST), we received a text message in our emergency line (503-877-5263) from Trent Cleary.
 He and his wife were traveling in a Camper Van when they got stuck in the snow.
 They requested an offroad recovery from New Mexico.

 At 2:00 p.m., Howard Snell announced he was taking over the recovery.
-He already contact Trent and coming from Pie Town.
+He already contacted Trent and was coming from Pie Town.

 new mexico offroad recovery of a camper van off-road rescue new mexico